Stafford Hospital scandal: PM calls for 'accountability'

 Police are studying the report to see whether any charges will be brought.

-Mr Cameron said: "One of the important points about the Mid-Staffordshire inquiry is to make sure, when a failure like this takes place, there is proper accountability."'Not acceptable'
+Mr Cameron said: "One of the important points about the Mid-Staffordshire inquiry is to make sure, when a failure like this takes place, there is proper accountability."

 He said it was not the job of the prime minister to order prosecutions, but that "huge amounts of information" had been made available to police and prosecuting authorities.